leonorllansol/SSS-python/README.md

 When indexing a corpus using Lucene, SSS will look through all the files in the specified corpus folder.
 Thus, in the event you need to alternate between different languages, you should keep the corpora for each language in separate folders.
 You should have a different folder per language for both the database file (```db.db4o```) and the index files.
 This folder should be named according to the language selected in the ```config.xml``` file (```english``` or ```portuguese```).

-## Adding a new similarity measure
-- add it to `config.xml` in the form: `<similarityMeasure name="Jaccard" weight="50"/>`
-- add class representing the new similarity measure to `SSS/similarity/SimilarityMeasure.py`
-- add *if statement* regarding the creation of new similarity measure to `SSS/similarity/SimilarityMeasureFactory.py`

-## Adding a new criterion to select best answer (evaluator)
-- add it to config.xml in the form: `<criterion name="AnswerFrequency" weight="50"/>`
-- add class representing the new criterion to `SSS/dialog/evaluators/QaScorer.py`
-- add *if statement* regarding the creation of new similarity measure to `SSS/dialog/evaluators/QaScorerFactory.py`

-## Adding a new normalizer
-- add it to `config.xml` in the `normalizers` tag
-- add class representing the new normalizer to `SSS/texttools/normalizers/normalizer.py`
-- add *if statement* regarding the creation of new normalizer to `SSS/texttools/normalizers/normalizerFactory.py`

 ## config.xml
 In this file, several settings should be configured before running SSS: